 In Wales, March 1st is St. David's Day.
 A day to honor Wales's patron saint, St. David, a Celtic monk who spread the word of Christianity across this region in the 6th century.
 During this day, the Welsh celebrate with fabulous regional food and drink.

 On the day of, the Welsh will wear either a daffodil or a leek, two national emblems of Wales.
-The leek is associated with St. David, as it is considered healthy, virtuous, and has healing qualities.
+The leek is associated with St. David.
 It also acquired mystic claims that girls who slept with a leek under their pillow on St. David's Day would see their future husband in their dreams.
 No wonder then that leeks feature heavily in St. David's Day Recipes and Welsh food.

 01 of 15